ArksTeam/mcboxv2/README.md

 | Apple| IOS/MAC|

-This tool is used to make you more easy to use and provide my world BBS and quick way of online, website: https://minecraftbox.link
+This tool is used to make you more easy to use and provide Minecraft BBS and quick way of online, website: https://minecraftbox.link